rarenight/No-Intro-Switch-Cart-Submission-Tool/README.md

 You'll need Python with the PyQt5 dependency installed (`pip install pyqt5`) along with [NX Game Info CLI](https://github.com/garoxas/NX_Game_Info) (and the appropriate prod.keys) before you get started.

 First, export a CSV within NX Game Info GUI (File -> Export -> CSV) and drag and drop the CSV file into the window.
-Te values will auto-populate:
+The values will auto-populate:

 ![image](https://github.com/user-attachments/assets/1a84157a-37e6-4b36-8656-626dfef9e09c)